-Semantics is one of the important branches of linguistics that deals with interpretation and meaning of the words, sentence structure and symbols, while determining the reading comprehension of the readers how they understand others and their interpretations.
-In addition, semantics construct a relation between adjoining words and clarifies the sense of a sentence whether the meanings of words are literal or figurative.
+Semantics is one of the important branches of linguistics, and deals with interpretation and meaning of the words, sentence structure, and symbols.
+It deals with the reading comprehension of the readers, in how they understand others and their interpretations.
+In addition, semantics constructs a relation between adjoining words and clarifies the sense of a sentence, whether the meanings of words are literal or figurative.

 There are two types of Semantics:

-It suggests the literal, explicit or dictionary meanings of the words without using associated meanings.
-It also uses symbols in writing that suggest expressions of writers such as an exclamation mark, quotation mark, apostrophe, colon, and quotation mark etc.
+It suggests the literal, explicit, or dictionary meanings of the words, without using associated meanings.
+It also uses symbols in writing that suggest expressions of writers, such as an exclamation mark, quotation mark, apostrophe, colon, or quotation mark.

 What’s in a name? that which we call a rose